Dubstep: Wobble bass

-Structure, bass drops, rewinds, and MCs
+Structure

 Originally, dubstep releases had some structural similarities to other genres like drum and bass and UK garage.
-Typically this would comprise an intro, a main section (often incorporating a bass drop), a midsection, a second main section similar to the first (often with another drop), and an outro.
+Typically, this would comprise an intro, a main section (often incorporating a bass drop), a midsection, a second main section similar to the first (often with another drop), and an outro.

 Many early dubstep tracks incorporate one or more "bass drops", a characteristic inherited from drum and bass.
-Typically, the percussion will pause, often reducing the track to silence, and then resume with more intensity, accompanied by a dominant sub-bass (often passing portamento through an entire octave or more, as in the audio example).
-It is very common for the bass to drop at or very close to 55 seconds into the song, because 55 seconds is just over 32 measures at the common tempo of 140 bpm.
+Typically, the percussion will pause, often reducing the track to silence, and then resume with more intensity, accompanied by a dominant sub-bass.
+It is very common for the bass to drop either after the 16th or 32nd measure of a song.
 However, this (or the existence of a bass drop in general) is by no means a completely rigid characteristic, rather a trope; a large portion of seminal tunes from producers like Kode9 and Horsepower Productions have more experimental song structures which do not rely on a drop for a dynamic peak – and in some instances do not feature a bass drop at all.

+Cultural elements

 Rewinds (or reloads) are another technique used by dubstep DJs.
-If a song seems to be especially popular, the DJ will "spin back" the record by hand without lifting the stylus, and play the track in question again.
+If a song seems to be especially popular then someone, most often the DJ, will rewind the record by hand without lifting the stylus and play the track again.
+Because the stylus has not been lifted (or, on electronic turntables, the channel has not been muted), a whirring noise is produced.
 Rewinds are also an important live element in many of dubstep's precursors; the technique originates in dub reggae soundsystems, is widely employed by pirate radio stations and is also used at UK garage and jungle nights.

 Taking direct cues from Jamaica's lyrically sparse deejay and toasting mic styles in the vein of reggae pioneers like U-Roy, the MC's role in dubstep's live experience is critically important to its impact.

 Notable mainstays in the live experience of the sound are MC Sgt Pokes and MC Crazy D from London, and Juakali from Trinidad.
 Production in a studio environment seems to lend itself to more experimentation.
-Kode9 has collaborated extensively with the Spaceape, who MCs in a dread poet style.
+Kode9 collaborated extensively with the Spaceape, who MCed in a dread poet style.
 Kevin Martin's experiments with the genre are almost exclusively collaborations with MCs such as Warrior Queen, Flowdan, and Tippa Irie.
 Skream has also featured Warrior Queen and grime artist JME on his debut album, Skream!.
 Plastician, who was one of the first DJ's to mix the sound of grime and dubstep together, has worked with notable grime setup Boy Better Know as well as renowned Grime MC's such as Wiley, Dizzee Rascal and Lethal Bizzle.
 He has also released tracks with a dubstep foundation and grime verses over the beats.
 Dubstep artist and label co-owner Sam Shackleton has moved toward productions which fall outside the usual dubstep tempo, and sometimes entirely lack most of the common tropes of the genre.